 People who change their wheel camber angle for aesthetic reasons often receive a lot of hate; they’re told that it damages their car, which is true, but not every car mod has to be practical — people can do whatever they want with their cars, it’s their choice.

 In order to talk about camber without getting into a fistfight, it helps to avoid mixing the “aesthetic” discussion with the “functional” discussion.

 These topics cannot share the same space without conflict unless the people discussing this have mutually agreed that the two styles are different and should be respected equally — which is probably not going to happen.

 With that out of the way, let’s get right into it.

-In this article, we’ll explore what camber is, why it’s necessary, and how to adjust it yourself.
+In this article, we’ll explore both positive and negative camber, why it’s necessary, and how to adjust it yourself.
 We’ll also try to rationalize the hype that surrounds “camber culture” and understand its place in the car scene.